Why is My Rottweiler So Small?

 Feed Your Rottweiler The Correct Quantity For Its Activity Levels

-You should ensure your Rottweiler gets the proper calories it needs per day.
+You should ensure your Rottweiler gets the good calories it needs per day.
 A Rottweiler needs to eat between 1800 and 2300 calories.
-However, a vet will help you know the right quantity to give it.
+However, a vet will help you know the correct quantity.